Master tokenization algorithms (BPE, WordPiece, SentencePiece), understand vocabulary size tradeoffs, and analyze the multilingual tokenization tax.

 When implementing tokenization in production, engineers rarely write these algorithms from scratch.
 The open-source ecosystem provides highly optimized, production-ready libraries that handle the heavy lifting.
 The choice of library often depends on the target model and the specific deployment environment.

 For OpenAI models, tiktoken is the industry standard due to its raw speed and precise alignment with their APIs.
-When working with open-source models like LLaMA or Mistral, the Hugging Face tokenizers library provides maximum flexibility.
+When working with open-source models like Qwen3.5 or Mistral, the Hugging Face tokenizers library provides maximum flexibility.
 For custom model training, especially in multilingual contexts, SentencePiece remains the go-to framework.
-The following examples demonstrate how to initialize and use these three major libraries to tokenize a simple string:
+The following examples demonstrate how to initialize and use these three major libraries.
+In each case, the library takes raw text as input and outputs a sequence of integer token IDs that a model can process, as well as providing methods to decode those IDs back into readable text:

 | Library | Language | Speed | Best For |